JustAnotherArchivist/snscrape/docs/index.rst

 Mastodon           User profile, thread
 ================== =======================================================

 ``snscrape`` works without the need for logins/authentications.
-The drawback of doing so, however, is that some platforms (right now, or in the future) may try to impose limits for unathenticated or not-logged-in requests coming from your IP address.
+The drawback of doing so, however, is that some platforms (right now, or in the future) may try to impose limits for unauthenticated or not-logged-in requests coming from your IP address.
 Such IP-based limits are usually temporary.

 ``snscrape`` can be used either from CLI or imported as a library.